How to Pay Your Parking Ticket

 Appeal a Parking Citation/Ticket

 Parking citations/tickets are not criminal offenses.
 They are civil penalties that are the joint liabilities of both the owner and operator of the vehicle.
 Once a citation is issued, it is up to the driver or owner to respond to the facts presented on the citation.
-If you disagree with a parking ticket you received and would like to appeal it, you have 21 days from the date the ticket was issued, or 14 days from the mailing of the Delinquent Parking Notice to submit an Initial Review Request.
+If you disagree with a parking ticket you received and would like to appeal it, you have 21 days from the date the ticket was issued.
 If you fail to request the Administrative Hearing within the prescribed time you will lose the opportunity to further contest the parking ticket.

 There are three (3) levels of appeal/review that may be involved in contesting a parking ticket issued in the City of Santa Maria.
 The three levels are prescribed by the California Vehicle Code with the intention of providing citizens with an opportunity to contest parking tickets that were issued to their vehicles.